ExchangeUnion/docs/User Guide.md

 raiden --help
 xucli --help
 ```
-* Once everything is up and running, you can check existing orders of your connected peers with `xucli orderbook` and issue e.g. a buy order of 1 ltc with `buy 1 ltc/btc 0.01`.
 * Permanently set xud alias to launch `xud ctl` from anywhere:
 Add the line `alias xud="bash ~/xud.sh"` to the end of `~/.bashrc`, then run `source ~/.bashrc`.
 * To inspect logs (use `logs -f` if you want to follow the log live):